KAR-NG/Loan-EDA-and-Machine-Learning-Prediction/loan.md

     ##
     ## Number of Fisher Scoring iterations: 15

-*Insights*
+**Insights**

--   Results show that variable **total\_income** and the level “480” in the variable **Loan\_Amount\_per\_term** are redundant because all other variable have provided sufficient information at 100% level in explaining the variability in the responding variables.
+-   Results show that variable **total\_income** and the level “480” in the variable **Loan\_Amount\_per\_term** are redundant because all other variable have provided sufficient information in explaining the variability in the responding variables.

--   The model shows that most variables are not significantly related to the loan status (which is the responding variable), except for **gender (male), marital Status (yes), dependents (2), co-applicant Income, credit history (1 & not sure) and property area (semi-urban)**.
-These can be described as important variables that is said to have real effect (Will not have 0 effect, but can be negative) on the approval of loan, though they are statistically significant, but their effects are subjected to their coefficient estimates (log odd) and one’s significant effect sometime might be too small to have a decisive impact.
+-   The model shows that most variables are not significantly related to the loan status (which is the outcome variable), except for **gender (male), marital Status (yes), dependents (2), co-applicant Income, credit history (1 & not sure) and property area (semi-urban)**.
+    These are statistically important variables that is said to have real effect (Will not have 0 effect, but can be negative) on the approval of loan, though they are statistically significant, but their effects are subjected to their coefficient estimates (log odd) and one’s significant effect sometime might be too small to have a decisive impact.

-Therefore, a new logistic model is built with only significant variables as below.
+A new logistic model is built with only significant variables as below.

 ``` r
 model_logistic <- train(Loan_Status ~ Gender + Married + Dependents + CoapplicantIncome + Credit_History + Property_Area,